OUR GUIDE TO BIRTHSTONES

 March

-It is easy to see why Aquamarine has always been associated with the sea.
-Used in jewellery since at least 500 BC, its tropical ocean blue tones effortlessly invoke images of landless skies and the waters below.
-Once believed to be the treasure of mermaids, it was often worn by sailors and travellers as a talisman to protect against being shipwrecked and to ward off sea sickness.
+Aquamarine has been used in jewellery since at least 500 BC, often worn by sailors and travellers as a talisman to protect against being shipwrecked and to ward off sea sickness.
+Aquamarine is also the official gemstone for the 19th wedding anniversary.

+Although it is most famous for its glorious cool blue colour, Aquamarine is sometimes found with delicate greenish hues.
 Keep Aquamarine away from heat exposure, as it doesn't take much heat on an Aquamarine to begin to permanently change the colour.

 Diamond